sag1v/react-external-integration-starter/README.md

 npm run build
 ```

-_note: the build proccess of `react-counter` is modified, the output directory is targetting to "/main-app/public/counter_dist"._
+_note: the build proccess of `counter-app` is modified, the output directory is targetting to "/main-app/public/counter_dist"._